pwfisher/zibo.core/manual/Core/Modules.md

     }

-Zibo will not look for your _Module_ implementation, you have to define it through the dependencies.
+Zibo will not look for your [zibo\core\module\Module](/api/class/zibo/core/module/Module) implementation, you have to define it through the dependencies.
 It's good practice to use the full module name as id of your dependency.

     <dependencies>